Hagel, ahead of China trip, urges military restraint in cyberspace

 Hagel travels to China after next week visiting Hawaii, where he will host defense ministers from ASEAN, the Association of Southeast Asian Nations.
 He then heads to Japan, China and Mongolia.
 The stop in Beijing will be his first as defense secretary.

-Defense officials say that while all nations spy on each other for security purposes, behaviour over the Internet has become increasingly problematic, with some governments snooping for commercial gain and engaging in other worrisome behaviour.
+Defense officials say that while all nations spy on each other for security purposes, behavior over the Internet has become increasingly problematic, with some governments snooping for commercial gain and engaging in other worrisome behavior.

 "It's exactly one of the reasons that we're trying to be more transparent about everything we do in cyberspace," a senior defense official said.